-Telehealth or virtual consultations will never replace a clinical consultation with Dr Eddie Cheng and our team, but we get it!
-Social distancing and Coronavirus restrictions make in person appointments a little difficult at the moment!!
+Telehealth or virtual consultations will never replace a clinical consultation with your surgeon and our team, but we get it!
+Travelling to an in-person appointment in Queensland and Australia is sometimes difficult.

-A telehealth video consultation is a consultation between you, as our patient and Dr Eddie Cheng.
+A telehealth video consultation is a consultation between you, as our patient and your surgeon.
 Your own personalised Patient Coordinator will also be present to assist and guide you through your telehealth and surgical journey with us.
 The benefit of a telehealth consultation is that it can also involve your GP and/or your nurse who may be located at different locations.

 Every patient’s situation is different but in general, the benefits of this service include: